cardboard-iguana/cardboard-iguana.com/notes/burp-suite.md

 ### Using Firefox with Burp Suite

 The Burp Suite browser is compiled as an x86_64 binary, and thus *doesn't* work on a Raspberry Pi.
-As a work-around, a dedicated Firefox profile can be used to interact with Burp Suite.
+As a work-around, Firefox can be used to interact with Burp Suite.

-(1) Create a new profile called “Burp Suite” using `firefox --ProfileManager`.
-Make sure to select `Choose Folder` when doing so, and create (and select) a folder called `burp-suite` in `~/.mozilla/firefox`.

-(2) Start the “Firefox (Burp Suite)” browser and make the following changes:
+First, make the following changes to Firefox’s settings:

-* Settings > General > Network Settings > Settings… > Manual proxy configuration
+* Settings > General > Network Settings > Settings… > Manual proxy configuration > [set the “HTTP Proxy” to 127.0.0.1:8080 and check “Also use this proxy for HTTPS”]
-* HTTP Proxy > 127.0.0.1:8080
-* Also use this proxy for HTTPS > On
 * Settings > Privacy & Security > Browser Privacy > Logins and Passwords > Ask to save logins and passwords for websites > Off
 * Settings > Privacy & Security > Browser Privacy > History > Use custom settings for history > Always use private browsing mode > On

-(3) Got to Add-ons and themes > Themes and pick a theme that’s different from that of your default Firefox (to make it easy to identify which profile you’re using).

-(4) Install the Burp Suite CA certificate:
+Then install the Burp Suite CA certificate:

+* Start Burp Suite.
 * Go to http://127.0.0.1:8080.
 * Click on the “CA Certificate” link in the upper right to download Burp Suite’s certificate.
 * Go to Settings > Privacy & Security > Security > Certificates > View Certificates…
 * Import the Burp Suite CA certificate and check “Trust this CA to identify websites.”

-This special Firefox profile can then be launched with a modified .desktop file, or by using `firefox -P "Burp Suite"`.

 Other options: